ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    task_get_extrn_ics:
      EXTRN_MDL_NAME_ICS: HRRR
-     EXTRN_MDL_SOURCE_BASEDIR_ICS: </path/to/UFS_SRW_App/develop/input_model_data/HRRR/${yyyymmddhh}>
+     EXTRN_MDL_SOURCE_BASEDIR_ICS: /path/to/UFS_SRW_App/develop/input_model_data/HRRR/${yyyymmddhh}
    task_get_extrn_lbcs:
      EXTRN_MDL_NAME_LBCS: RAP
-     EXTRN_MDL_SOURCE_BASEDIR_LBCS: </path/to/UFS_SRW_App/develop/input_model_data/RAP/${yyyymmddhh}>
+     EXTRN_MDL_SOURCE_BASEDIR_LBCS: /path/to/UFS_SRW_App/develop/input_model_data/RAP/${yyyymmddhh}
      EXTRN_MDL_LBCS_OFFSET_HRS: '-0'

 ..
 COMMENT: Verify whether to add EXTRN_MDL_LBCS_OFFSET_HRS: 0 --> or '-0'?

-HRRR and RAP data are better than FV3GFS data for use with the FV3_RRFS_v1beta physics scheme because these models and their datasets use the same physics parameterizations that are in the FV3_RRFS_v1beta suite.
+HRRR and RAP data are better than FV3GFS data for use with the FV3_RRFS_v1beta physics scheme because these datasets use the same physics :term:`parameterizations` that are in the FV3_RRFS_v1beta suite.
 They focus on small-scale weather phenomena involved in storm development, so forecasts tend to be more accurate when HRRR/RAP data are paired with FV3_RRFS_v1beta and a high-resolution (e.g., 3-km) grid.
 Using HRRR/RAP data with FV3_RRFS_v1beta also limits the "spin-up adjustment" that takes place when initializing with model data coming from different physics.

 ..
 COMMENT: Verify above explanation w/Jeff/Gerard

-``EXTRN_MDL_LBCS_OFFSET_HRS:`` This variable allows users to use lateral boundary conditions (LBCs) from a forecast that was started earlier than the start of the current forecast configured here.
-It is set to 0 by default except when using RAP data; with RAP data, the default value is 3, so the forecast will look for LBCs from a forecast started 3 hours earlier.
+``EXTRN_MDL_LBCS_OFFSET_HRS:`` This variable allows users to use lateral boundary conditions (LBCs) from a previous forecast run that was started earlier than the start time of the current forecast configured in this experiment.
+This variable is set to 0 by default except when using RAP data; with RAP data, the default value is 3, so the forecast will look for LBCs from a forecast started 3 hours earlier (i.e., at 2019061515 --- 15z --- instead of 2019061518).
 To avoid this, users must set ``EXTRN_MDL_LBCS_OFFSET_HRS`` explicitly.

 Add a section to ``config.yaml`` to increase the maximum wall time (``WTIME_RUN_POST``) for the postprocessing tasks.
 The wall time is the maximum length of time a task is allowed to run.
-On some systems, the default of 15 minutes may be enough, but on others, the post-processing time exceeds 15 minutes, so the tasks fail.
+On some systems, the default of 15 minutes may be enough, but on others (e.g., NOAA Cloud), the post-processing time exceeds 15 minutes, so the tasks fail.

 .. code-block:: console